develprr/metamatic-blog/_posts/2019-10-12-applying-immutability-to-object-oriented-programming.markdown

 ---
 layout: post
-title:  "Object Oriented Coding Is Improved Functional Coding"
+title:  "Applying Immutability To Object Oriented Programming"
 date:   2019-10-12 17:53:12 +0300
 categories: metamatic
 ---

-## The Failure of Functional Programming
+## About Programming Paradigms

-In recent years there has been a flood of publications and posts that promote the so called "functional programming" paradigm.
-These advocates try to convince its virtues at the expense of the object oriented paradigm.
+In recent years there has been a flood of publications about functional programming paradigm.
+It can be seen as a challenger to more traditional "imperative programming" approach.
+It appears also that sometimes "object oriented programming" is seen as the awkward cousin of the entirely evil "imperative programming".
+You can't have one without the other in your party!

-In reality, anybody who claims that "the functional programming paradigm" is superior to the object oriented approach, has most likely been misinformed in programming matters.

-## OOP Is FP On Steroids

-Most publications that criticize the object oriented programmiog (OOP) paradigm make the mistake that they confuse some very basic principles.
-Most notably, advocates of functional programming (FP) commonly base their claims on assumption that the "immutability principle" is a specific feature of the FP alone which - in their view - cannot be applied in OOP at all.
+Well, the case may actually not be that simple!
+It appears that there is often some confusion that "immutability principle" is a specific feature of the FP alone.

-In the following I'll show this isn't true at all.
-In deed it's possible to apply the immutability principle in OOP with ease.
+In the following I'll play around with objects and try to mix some immutability into object oriented programming approach.

+Let's see if it wortks!

 ## Applying Immutability Principle In OOP

-In the example coming soon I'll use TypeScript programming language to highlight a powerful, yet very easy design pattern to apply the immutability principle in OOP.
+In the example coming soon I'll use TypeScript programming language to highlight a design pattern that embeds some immutability into OOP.

 Let's implement an object oriented **LanguageCourse** object that allows to add language courses.
 The *LanguageCourse* object must also be able to merge with other *LanguageCourse* objects.